ibm-cloud-docs/vpc/block_storage_vpc_view.md

 | Status | [Status of the backup policy](/docs/vpc?topic=vpc-backup-vpc-monitoring&interface=ui). |
 | Last run time | The last scheduled run of the backup policy that created a backup. |
 {: caption="Backup policies associated with a {{site.data.keyword.block_storage_is_short}} volume." caption-side="bottom"}

+For more information, see [Applying backup policies to resources](/docs/vpc?topic=vpc-backup-use-policies&interface=ui).

 ## Viewing {{site.data.keyword.block_storage_is_short}} volumes from the CLI
 {: #viewing-block-storage-cli}